 - Chocolate chips or raisins, optional

-- In a large bowl, combine the flour, oats, wheat germ, sugar, baking powder, salt and cinnamon.
-In a small bowl, combine the milk, egg, pumpkin and oil; stir into dry ingredients just moistened.
+- In a large bowl, combine flour, oats, wheat germ, sugar, baking powder, salt and cinnamon.
+In a small bowl, whisk milk, egg, pumpkin and oil; stir into dry ingredients just moistened.

-- Pour batter by 1/4 cupfuls onto a hot greased griddle; turn when bubbles for on top of pancakes.
+- Pour batter by 1/4 cupfuls onto a hot greased griddle; turn when bubbles form on top of pancakes.
 Cook until second side is golden brown.
 Decorate with chocolate chips and raisins if desired.
-Yield: 10-12 pancakes.

 Delicious & hearty but I doubled the milk to make them easier to cook & not quite so heavy.
 I also used ground flax instead of wheat germ.

 The kids loved them!
 They are very thick, mine didn't quite look like the picture.
 Definately cook on a lower temp to make sure the inside is cooked through.